Also known as: press to hs, hs push-up transition, handstand pushup press, press-to-hs hspu, hspu transition

 What is Press to handstand to handstand push up?

-A Press to handstand to handstand push-up is an advanced calisthenics sequence that presses into a freestanding handstand then continues into a handstand push-up.
-It primarily targets the shoulders and triceps and demands exceptional core control and balance.
-Difficulty: Insane — for experienced, well-conditioned athletes.
+The Press to handstand to handstand push up is an advanced calisthenics move that presses into a handstand then performs a handstand push-up.
+It primarily targets shoulders and triceps, demands exceptional core stability, shoulder mobility, and balance, and is classified as Insane difficulty for experienced practitioners.

 How to Do Press to handstand to handstand push up